 Answer: Soapy stood in front of the house where he had spent his childhood.
 He was reminded of his mother, the sweet music he used to enjoy in his room and the decent life he used to have back then.
 He decided that he will work and be somebody in life.

 Discuss the following topics in groups.

 Question 1.
 Suppose no cop came at the end.
 What would Soapy’s life be like through the winter?

 Answer: Soapy’s life would have been very difficult in the winter.
 He did not have a house and no food.
 He would have had a bad winter.
-But, if he would be determined to work and lead a decent life once again, he could have achieved it gradually.
+However, if he would be determined to work and lead a decent life once again, he could have achieved it gradually.

 Question 2.
 Retell an episode in the story which is a good example of irony in a situation.

 Answer: When Soapy felt that the winter was approaching, he decided that he would spent the next three months in jail.
 For that, he decided that he would have to do some small crime.
 But even after trying multiple times, he was not caught by the cops.